Cyber Security

 3. Implementing automated processes that ensure data is captured regularly

-As we look toward 2025, approximately 84% of organizations are expected to store data or backups in the cloud, reflecting a shift towards cloud-based solutions that facilitate faster recovery and improved data management.
+As we look toward 2025, approximately 84% of organizations are expected to store data or backups in the cloud, reflecting a shift towards that facilitate faster recovery and improved data management.
 By leveraging these advanced technologies, Cyber Solutions Inc. empowers enterprises to remain operational and profitable, even amidst challenges, showcasing a steadfast commitment to protecting their clients' interests.

 The central node represents the company's focus, with branches showing key services, a structured recovery plan, and relevant statistics.
 Each branch helps users understand how Cyber Solutions Inc. supports businesses in maintaining continuity.